MEMBERS AND VOLUNTEERS NEEDED

 Plant information now on website

 Several new pages are now available on this website detailing coastal plants and the species which we have planted in recent years.
 There is also a page on weeds.
-The tables of plants include thumbnails to assist in identifying particular plants and can be sorted and searched (this facility to come in the table of coastal plants).
+The tables of plants include thumbnails to assist in identifying particular plants and can be sorted and searched.
 The table of our plantings shows locations where we have planted different species since 2010.
 Each plant is linked to an extract of Kingsley Dixon’s book on coastal plants and to the relevant page in the WA Dept of Parks and Wildlife’s database called Florabase.

 First planting day for 2015 – the new shirts have arrived!